Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

  if prompt for "Override local changes to /etc/pam.d/common-*?" on PAM Configuration, then safely choose "No".

 ### STEP 8 install wkhtmltopdf
-Wkhtmltopdf is an open source simple and much effective command-line shell utility that enables user to convert any given HTML (Web Page) to PDF document or an image (jpg, png, etc)
+Wkhtmltopdf is an open source simple and much effective command-line shell utility that enables user to convert any given HTML (Web Page) to PDF document or an image (jpg, png, etc).

     sudo apt install xvfb libfontconfig wkhtmltopdf -y sudo reboot